 This year, Reading, PA resident, Marleny Jimenez is celebrating receiving the greatest gift of all – the gift of life.
 Just a few months ago, Marleny’s life was vastly differently than it is today, thanks to the selflessness of her fiancé, Fernando Malpica, who generously donated a kidney to her in October, 2015.

-Two years ago, Marleny went to the hospital with flu-like symptoms.
+Years before, Marleny went to the hospital with flu-like symptoms.
 She was told that her kidneys weren’t functioning and that she was in kidney failure.
 Because doctors believed that her condition was not acute, they gave her medication in hopes of reversing some of the damage to her kidneys and returning her to good health.
 Unfortunately after just a short period of time, it was apparent that the damage to her kidneys was irreversible, and she would need to go on dialysis.

 Marleny chose to do overnight, at home dialysis.
 After a year of being listed on the organ transplant waitlist and doing dialysis, she was suffering.
 Her muscles were constantly cramping, she had pain at the source of the dialysis port and would have extreme swelling.
 She knew that people who are waiting for a life-saving kidney transplant can wait up to five years or more.
 In the U.S., some people never receive a second chance at life, with statistics now showing that 22 people die each day while waiting.